ngs-docs/2021-GGG298/Week2-UNIX_for_file_manipulation/README.md

 ### Learning Goals
 * looking inside files
-* search for keywords within files with `grep`
+* search for keywords within files
-* gain exposure to regular expressions
+* commands: `less`, `head`, `tail`, `grep`

+A big part of bioinformatics is making sure what you _expect_ in a particular file is what you _have_ in that file.
+There are a few ways to look at the contents of a file.
+We've already seen how to print the entirety of a file to the stdout of our `cat` command.
+We can also look at files using the `less` command.

 ----